 That all sounds great for GM, but why would you actually want an Onstar subscription?
 What does it actually do?

-The American automaker is planning to offer insurance as part of the Onstar program.
+as part of the Onstar program.
 This would be offered as part of a bundle.

 In the future, it might even expand to people who want location-based emergency services whether or not they are in their vehicle.
 For anyone who likes to park their vehicle and then get out and hike, this could be a game changer.
 As long as you have a signal, of course.